Occasionally, you will need to return your iPad to IT Support in order to swap it for a newer model or if you are leaving the School.

 - Reset your iPad

-- Return your iPad with its case, its USB power adapter and its USB charging cable (see main illustration, above) to IT Support in Charles Burney House.
-See this video as to how to get there.
+- Return your iPad with its case, its USB power adapter and its USB charging cable (see main illustration, above) as instructed by your Head of Year.

 We’ll look at each of these steps in more detail below.